Continuous Data Collection from Kafka Using Pipe

 +--------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Since each Pipe execution triggers a copy operation, you can view all operations in the job history.
-Use the query_tag in the Job History to filter.
-All Pipe copy jobs are tagged in the format pipe.``workspace_name``.schema_name.pipe_name, making it easy to track and manage.
+Since each Pipe execution is a COPY operation, you can view all operations in the job history.
+Filter by query_tag in the Job History.
+All Pipe COPY jobs are tagged in the format pipe.``workspace_name``.schema_name.pipe_name for easy tracking.

 ALTER PIPE pipe_name SET PIPE_EXECUTION_PAUSED = true;